 3 serious problems when connecting Google Data Studio to a database

-If you are connecting Google Data Studio directly to your database using native Google Data Studio connectors for MySQL or PostGres, you might have noticed it generates a heavy load with a very large number of queries.
+If you are connecting Google Data Studio directly to your database using native Google Data Studio connectors for Microsoft SQL Server, MySQL or PostGres, you might have noticed it generates a heavy load with a very large number of queries.

 Depending on the size and complexity of your Data Studio dashboards, and the performance of your database server, this can be deadly for your DB.
 To understand why there are so many queries, you need to look at how Data Studio works- it generates one or more queries for every element on a dashboard when its refreshed.